ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/build-and-run/cli-commands.md

         profile         Start Ballerina Profiler [Experimental]

    Tool Commands:
-        edi             Generate Ballerina records and parsing functions or a Ballerina package for a given EDI schema or collection of schemas health          Ballerina Health Artifact Generator Tool
+        edi             Generate the Ballerina records and parsing functions or a Ballerina package for a given EDI schema or collection of schemas health          Ballerina Health Artifact Generator Tool

    Update Commands: